 Manaslu Tsum Valley Trek Itinerary:

 Manaslu Tsum Valley Trek Itinerary takes off with a long drive from Kathmandu to Soti Khola via Arughat Bazar.
 The trail from Soti Khola ascends to Rumchet through Kashi Gaun as an alternative trail of Manaslu Trek after Road construction and regular bus available at the Machhakhola.
 Following a downhill trail, reach Tatopani, where you will take a small break to enjoy a natural hot spring and move towards Dobhan.
 The trail then gradually ascends through lush forests, ravines, and villages like Philim and Chumling before taking you to Chhe Kampar.

 On the way from here comes the famous Milarepa Piren Phu cave.
 You will reach Chule-Nile and trek towards Mu Gumba, the biggest monastery in Tsum Valley established in 1895 AD.
 You will also get to visit Dephyudonma Gumba before leaving for Rachen Gompa.
 Further, the trail goes through the scattered settlement of Dumje and continues to Lokpa crossing Ripchet.
 Slowly walk by Deng, Ghap, and Lho villages to reach Sama Gaon, where you will take a rest day for acclimatization.
 You can hike to Manaslu Base Camp.

 Enjoy breathtaking mountain sceneries, the Manaslu Tsum Valley Trek Itinerary towards Samdo, and eventually reach Larkya Phedi.
 From here, the trail follows a steep and rugged uphill route to the top of the Larkya La Pass and descends to Bimtang.
 Following a stream, trek through a dense bamboo forest to reach Tilje and drop down to Dharapani, from where you will drive to Kathmandu via Besisahar.
-26 Days Tsum Valley trek with Manaslu Circuit is a quite long trek, if this won't be suitable for you due to a short holiday, then we at Nepal Mother are glad to customize the trip according to vacation schedule, it can be made the shortest in 18 Days and average 23 Days also.
+26 Days Tsum Valley trek with Manaslu Circuit is a quite long trek, if this won't be suitable for you due to a short holiday, then we at Nepal Mother are glad to customize the trip according to your vacation schedule, it can be made the shortest in 18 Days and average 23 Days also.
 However, if you are looking for 14 days trip from your home and back home then, Short Manaslu Circuit Trek 11 Days would be perfect.